Wayne Wheeler: Decline of influence

 The desire for alcohol among Americans did not dissipate as Wheeler had envisioned would occur after passage of the Eighteenth Amendment, and Prohibition became increasingly unenforceable.
 By 1926, Wheeler was being criticized by members of Congress, who questioned the ASL's financing and campaign contributions.

 A turning point came when the Prohibition Bureau began adding poison to industrial alcohol to prevent its use in beverages.
 Wheeler opposed the use of non-fatal substances such as soap, and argued that fatal poisons in industrial alcohol was an acceptable measure because the government was under no obligation to protect the lives of its citizens if they broke the law by consuming alcohol.
 Between 10,000 and 50,000 deaths resulted, and Wheeler argued that in essence the victims had committed suicide.
 His callous attitude and refusal to compromise on enforcing prohibition began to change the way the public viewed the Anti-Saloon League, and Wheeler's influence began to wane.

 Death

 Wheeler retired shortly after the public outcry over the poisoning deaths, but he continued to fight for prohibition.
 Wheeler's wife was burned to death on August 14, 1927, in a cooking accident at the couple's house in Little Point Sable, Michigan, and her father suffered a fatal heart attack after trying to come to her aid.
-Just three weeks after their deaths, Wheeler died of kidney disease while seeking treatment at Battle Creek Sanitarium.
+On September 5, aged 57, Wheeler died of kidney disease while seeking treatment at Battle Creek Sanitarium.
 He was buried at Green Lawn Cemetery in Columbus, Ohio.